FusionSystemsLLC/Syncord/README.md

 Similar to the Discord game overlay, you will be able to read and send messages to servers, direct messages and group chats all from within ROBLOX!

-Unfortunately, however, Discord's voice chat cannot yet be integrated into Syncord.
-This is because we have no known method of integrating the required WebRTC and Opus libraries into Synapse X.

-If things change, and we find a method to integrate both WebRTC and Opus libraries, we'll put it on our high-priority roadmap.

 ## How to use!
 It's 2 easy steps to get going!